 Resources for Ohio Educators to Support Effective Credit Recovery Programs

-In response to the requirements under the Every Student Succeeds Act (ESSA), Ohio is implementing ambitious new graduation goals focused on providing the support and guidance students need to successfully graduate from high school prepared for college and career success.
+In response to the requirements under the Every Student Succeeds Act (ESSA), Ohio is implementing ambitious new graduation goals for the class of 2021 and beyond that are focused on providing the support and guidance students need to successfully graduate from high school prepared for college and career success.
 The state is committed to continuing to build on the graduation rate’s exciting upward trajectory.
 Ohio’s ESSA plan states:

 The long-term goals for the four-year adjusted cohort graduation rate for all students is designed to align with established state targets, which specify a graduation rate of at least 93 percent for all students for a district or school to earn a letter grade of “A.”